Living Is a Problem Because Everything Dies: Overview

 The song was first played on BBC Radio 1 by Zane Lowe on 13 March 2007 in The Hottest Record In The World segment.
 On 29 March, it was announced that the track will be released as a single (instead of "The Conversation Is...", as originally planned), following a "fairly wonderful" reaction to the track when played on Zane Lowe's Radio One show.

 Composition

-The guitars and bass in "Living is a Problem Because Everything Dies" are in Drop C tuning, which is a notable variation from Biffy Clyro's preferred tuning: Drop D. The track features string and choir arrangements by Hollywood composer Graeme Revell, performed by the Seattle Symphony Orchestra.
+The guitars and bass in "Living is a Problem Because Everything Dies" are in Drop C tuning, which is a notable variation from Biffy Clyro's preferred tuning: Drop D.

+The opening string and piano arrangements of the track are an interpolation of the opening of Yummy Yummy Yummy by Arthur Resnick and Joey Levine.

+The track features string and choir arrangements by Hollywood composer Graeme Revell, performed by the Seattle Symphony Orchestra.
 The band has used string sections before in the songs "With Aplomb" and "Now the Action Is On Fire!" from 2003's The Vertigo of Bliss, but this is the first time the band has worked with an orchestra.
 The orchestra is also featured on the track "9/15ths".
 The arrangement was written by the band themselves.